vvolfster/shrimpVueComponents/src/layout/dialog/docs.md

 - **onDismiss (function)** - The function to run on dismissal of the dialog.
 Optional.
 - **noDismiss (boolean)** - Cannot dismiss by clicking the background if true.
 Optional.
 - **form (object)** - Autoform configurator object.
 Auto-generates form into the Dialog and passes it along to buttons.
 - **buttons (object)** - The buttons that the dialog presents as options.
-Children of the buttons key must be functions.
-The buttons are passed the user inputted **form** as well as a function called **progress** as a second parameter.
+Children of the buttons key must be functions or objects.
+The button functions are passed the user inputted **form** as well as a function called **progress** as a second parameter.
 If the button is performing some determinate async task, it is a good idea to call progress with a value between 0 and 1 to show the user the progress.
+    - button as a function (formObject, progressFn)
+    - button as an object
+	    - handler (formObject, progressFn)
+	    - bypassForm (boolean) - Bypass the form's validation

 - returns **DialogObject** - Newly created dialog object.
 	- **dismiss (function)** - Dismisses the dialog programmatically.
 	- **isBusy (function)** - Returns true if the user has clicked a button on the dialog and the async task is not yet finished.
 False, otherwise.